Aditya-A-garwal/Arduino-WiFi-TFT-LCD-Canvas-App/README.md

 This repository contains a program to create a **freely paintable canvas** with an **Arduino UNO R4 WiFi** and a **3.5" ILI9486 touch screen display shield**.
 The contents of the canvas can be **saved to and loaded from a server** running on your **PC/cloud VM**.
 Connections to WiFi can be made on the fly using a **full android-style keyboard**.

-Overall, the project attempts to provide a smartphone-like experience using just the Arduino UNO R4 WiFi and Display Shield, both of which are relatively inexpensive and easy to acquire.
+Overall, the project attempts to provide a **smartphone-like experience** using just the Arduino UNO R4 WiFi and Display Shield, both of which are relatively inexpensive and easy to acquire.
+This **enhances the ability of the Arduino to drive sensors and actuators**.
 Pictures of the App are included the following sections.
 <!--!
 ADD LINK TO YOUTUBE VIDEO -->

 |![Image of LCD Touch Shield from Top](readme-images/LCD_top.png)|![Image of LCD Touch Shield from Bottom](readme-images/LCD_bottom.png)|